Get cover to suit your budget and lifestyle.

 OSHC covers you, your spouse and any dependants for visits to a GP, some hospital treatments, ambulance and some pharmaceutical benefits up to a predetermined annual limit.
 It does not cover extras such as optical and dental, for which additional cover can be purchased.

-OSHC providers in Australia include Allianz Global Assistance, BUPA Australia, Medibank Private, NIB OSHC and Australian Health Management Group (AHM).
+Funds that offer OSHC in Australia include Allianz Global Assistance, BUPA Australia, Medibank Private, NIB OSHC and Australian Health Management Group (AHM).

 Traps to avoid when looking for cover as a student